-Carry re-useables.
-Focus on the essentials: reuseable water bottle, coffee cup, cutlery, straw and canvas bag.
+Carry reusables.
+Focus on the essentials: reusable water bottle, coffee cup, cutlery, straw and canvas bag.
 You can get great little travel sets that roll up and are handbag/backpack-friendly!

 Use cloth wraps for sandwiches or for covering bowls in the fridge.
-Hark after your childhood with a lunchbox or re-useable container for packed lunches or leftovers.
+Hark after your childhood with a lunchbox or reusable container for packed lunches or leftovers.

 Stainless steel lunchboxes are a great option!
 Perfect for packed lunches, freezing leftovers, going to the deli, buying fresh produce and getting takeaway - no leaching or nasty plastic taste!
 Thanks for the tip @nousinthewild

 For the oven, buy a silicone baking mat (such as Silpat).

 Take it back to the old school and use a tea pot and loose leaf tea - you get way more bag for your buck if you use loose leaf tea!
 If teapots are not your thing or you are making tea for one you can use a tea strainer.
 If you do like bags, make sure you use plastic-free and chemical-free teabags.